We have a new site CamMem.com that focuses exclusively on the Tesla Dashcam, including:

 Our editors select and review products independently.
-We may earn affiliate commissions from Amazon buying links, which help support our testing.
 Any of these should work great to record Tesla’s dashcam video.
 Speeds are from the manufacturer for the drive sizes listed.
-(April-2020 update)
+(Aug-2021 update)

 Smaller capacity drives (not shown below) are often slower than larger ones.
 Price categories indicate the rough value of items unless otherwise stated.

 There are several adapters that convert an SD card for use as a USB stick.
 This allows the use of micro SD cards, often designed specifically for dashcam video with extended lifetimes and suitable temperature range over other flash drives.
 In addition, the adapter can be connected to a phone, tablet or PC to view the video.